bhartiy/learnsellacious/pages/45.sellacious-buttons/01.add-to-cart-buttons/docs.md

 * After submitting all the details, you get a code below the settings.
 This is the code for the button.

 ![](cart-code.png)

+* Save these settings.
+Button is created and you can see it in the List.